kogisu/docker-node-pg/README.md

 - `image` is the image name created for the server container.
 A different image container may have been created, but for simplicity, it is not required.
 This is only for a dev setup fir listening to changes after all.
 - `environment` sets the port to `3002`.
 This is not to be confused with the express port.
 This the port that remaps `react-app` `npm start` port from 3000 to 3002.
 This is required or the app will run on port 3000.
 - `ports` is set to any available port `3002:3002`
-- `links` bridges `- server` to add a networking link between the web and server.
-This is so that any fetch requests to the express server may use a proxy instead of full http paths.
+- `links` bridges `- server` to add a networking link between the client-side container and the server-side container.
+This is so that any fetch requests to the express server from the client may use a proxy instead of the full http path (ex: `fetch('/info')` instead of `fetch('http://localhost:3000/info')`.

 ### Volumes
 volumes is mostly only used in development versions of docker containers, only to see in real-time the changes made in code.
 In Nodejs, the code changes will be hot-reloaded through `nodemon`, and in Reactjs the code changes will be hot reloaded by react-app or through `webpack --watch`.

 In volumes, there are two methods of creation.
-1. Creating a volume that exists only in the container
+1. Mounting a volume that exists only in the container
-2. Creating a volume and mounting the volume to the host
+2. Mounting a volume to the container and binding to the host

 ##### Mounting a volume that only exists in the container
 This is done using the syntax